 2. One Fellowship in Humanistic Studies

-This fellowship is supported jointly by the Humanities Council and the Society of Fellows and is open to candidates in the humanities disciplines represented in the Society.
+This fellowship is supported jointly by the Council of the Humanities and the Society of Fellows and is open to candidates in the humanities disciplines represented in the Society.
 The fellowship’s responsibilities include research and teaching, one course each semester in the first and second years, one course in the third year.
 Courses are offered in a fellow’s host department and cross-listed with the Program in Humanistic Studies, possibly additional programs.
 In the spring semester of the first two years, the fellow will join a faculty team to co-teach in the Humanities Sequence, Interdisciplinary Approaches to Western Culture: From the Renaissance to the modern period.
 The fellow will be called upon to lead or contribute to occasional activities designed to build a sense of community among undergraduates in the Program in Humanistic Studies, which offers local and international field trips, an undergraduate society, workshops and other opportunities.

-3. One Fellowship in Race and Ethnicity Studies
+3. One Fellowship in East Asian Studies

 < Previous, Application Next, Eligibility >